Indicated for: hematologic malignancies

 PML is confirmed, tafasitamab must be permanently discontinued.

 Tumour lysis syndromePatients with high tumour burden and rapidly proliferative tumour may be at increased risk of tumourlysis syndrome.
-In patients with DLBCL, tumour lysis syndrome during treatment with tafasitamabhas been observed.
-Appropriate measures/prophylaxis in accordance with local guidelines should betaken prior to treatment with tafasitamab.
-Patients should be monitored closely for tumour lysissyndrome during treatment with tafasitamab.
+Tumour lysis syndrome has been reported during treatment with tafasitamab.

 ImmunisationsThe safety of immunisation with live vaccines following tafasitamab therapy has not been investigatedand vaccination with live vaccines is not recommended concurrently with tafasitamab therapy.